-- (a) The Lottery's master contracts with its video lottery facility operators contain revenue protection provisions in the event that existing video lottery facility operators incur revenue losses caused by new gaming ventures within the State. - (b) In March 2008, UTGR, Inc., the owner and operator of Twin River, one of two licensed video lottery facilities of the State, defaulted on loan payments to its lenders who provided a \$565 million loan package to UTGR, Inc. and its parent companies to buy and expand the Twin River facility.
+- (a) The Lottery's master contracts with its video lottery facility managers contain revenue protection provisions in the event that existing video lottery facility managers incur revenue losses caused by new gaming ventures within the State. - (b) In March 2008, UTGR, Inc., the owner and manager of Twin River, one of two licensed video lottery facilities of the State, defaulted on loan payments to its lenders who provided a \$565.0 million loan package to UTGR, Inc. and its parent companies to buy and expand the Twin River facility.
 As a result of defaulting on loan payments, UTGR entered into a forbearance agreement with its lenders.
-In September 2008, both Standard & Poor's and Moody's Investors Service downgraded their rating of the company that owns Twin River, and Moody's issued a statement warning of a "high probability of bankruptcy."
-The forbearance agreement expired January 31, 2009 and has not been formally extended.
+The forbearance agreement expired January 31, 2009 and was not extended.

-On or about June 23, 2009, UTGR, Inc., d/b/a Twin River, BLB Management Services, Inc., and BLB Worldwide Holdings, Inc. ("Debtors") commenced a chapter 11 proceeding by filing voluntary petitions for relief under chapter 11 in the United States Bankruptcy Court for the District of Rhode Island (Case No. 09-12418).
-The filing was made when - after months of discussions and negotiations - the Debtors, their lenders and the State reached an agreement with respect to a consensual reorganization plan.
-The State is represented in the bankruptcy proceedings by outside legal counsel.
-Since the filing, the Debtors have continued in the management and operation of the business as debtors in possession pursuant to sections 1107 and 1108 of the Bankruptcy Code and Twin River has continued to remain open as usual.
-It is not anticipated that the bankruptcy will have a significant impact on the lottery revenues the State expects to continue to receive from the facility.
-The Rhode Island Lottery continues to control and regulate the video lottery operations at the facility, including cash receipts, cash transfers and cash deposits.
+On or about June 23, 2009, UTGR, Inc., d/b/a Twin River, BLB Management Services, Inc., and BLB Worldwide Holdings, Inc. (collectively, the "Debtors") commenced a Chapter 11 bankruptcy proceeding by filing voluntary petitions for relief in the United States Bankruptcy Court for the District of Rhode Island.
+The filing was made when - after months of discussions and negotiations - the Debtors, their lenders and the State reached an agreement in principle with respect to a consensual reorganization plan, which is subject to approval of the Bankruptcy Court.
+The consensual plan contemplates, among other things, that the lenders will remove approximately \$290.0 million of the approximately \$590.0 million of debt on the balance sheet of the facility and, subject to the State's regulatory approval process, the lenders would become the new owners of the facility and search for a new operator for the facility to replace the Debtors.
+Progress has been made toward a successful restructuring of the companies.
+Since the filing, the Debtors have continued in the management and operation of the business as debtors in possession and Twin River has continued to remain open as usual.